johanseaxis/acap-native-sdk-examples/vdostream/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A vdo stream based ACAP3 application on an edge device
+# A vdo stream based ACAP4 Native application on an edge device
-This README file explains how to build an ACAP3 application that uses the vdostream API.
+This README file explains how to build an ACAP4 Native application that uses the vdostream API.
 It is achieved by using the containerized Axis API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "vdoencodeclient" application source code which can easily be compiled and run with the help of the tools and step by step below.